DerkNiessink/Project_SDA/README.md

 May `download.py` malfunction for some reason, the data can be downloaded and extracted to this folder from the drive directly: https://drive.google.com/file/d/1FgmJXkv6Xo0JWJtslu1ZNL3urH6SlodU/view?usp=sharing.

 ## Files

+The src folder contains all the code of the analysis.
+All files can be run separately.

+* `Stock Timeseries`
+->

+* `Sentiment Analysis`
+->

+* `VAR`
+-> Prediction of the stock prices using a Vector Autoregressive Model (VAR), with stock price and sentiment as variables.

+* `AR and H0A`
+-> Prediction of stock prices using an Autoregressive Model (AR) and comparison with the VAR to test hypothesis H0A.

+* `H0B`
+->